boatx/pyCA/README.md

 pyCA
 ====

-Cellular Automats in Python, gui is written pyQt
+Cellular Automats in Python, gui in pyQt